False Face Society: Modern tradition

-To this day, the Iroquois believe that the being protects them in times of need, redirecting fierce winds that threaten them and healing those who are ill.
+To this day, the Haudenosaunee believe that the being protects them in times of need, redirecting fierce winds that threaten them and healing those who are ill.

-Various names are used to refer to this being among the Iroquois communities.
+Various names are used to refer to this being among the Haudenosaunee communities.
 Etihsó:t Hadú^{7}i^{7} (lit. 'our grandfather, he who drives it away') is used in Cayuga.
 Gagöhsa' (lit. 'a face') or 'Sagojowéhgowa: (lit. 'he defends or protects them; the Great Defender') in Seneca.
 Ethiso:da' (lit. 'our grandfather') in Onondaga.
 In English, he is most often referred to as simply false face.

 Modern conflicts

 The Grand Council of the Haudenosaunee has opposed the sale of False Face masks to private collectors and museums.
 They argue that the society is very sacred and not to be shared, in any form, with those who do not belong to either the society itself or the nation, whose members are sometimes involved in the curing rites without belonging to the society.
-Traditionalists insist that schools should not imitate the faces for projects, as it is seen by them as a sign of disrespect to the Iroquois people and the False Face spirit.
+Traditionalists insist that schools should not imitate the faces for projects, as it is seen by them as a sign of disrespect to the Haudenosaunee people and the False Face spirit.
 Many Haudenosaunee also campaign to regain possession of masks that remain with private collectors or museums.
 Several Haudenosaunee governments have pushed for the return of masks to the communities from which they came.
 The National Museum of the American Indian in Washington D.C. has returned many items of significant importance, including masks, and is still in the process of returning others.

 The Haudenosaunee Grand Council issued a statement online in 1995 about the Haudenosaunee policies regarding masks.
 These policies prohibit the sale, exhibition or representation in pictures of the masks to the public.
 They also condemn the general distribution of information regarding the medicine societies, as well as denying non-Indigenous People any right to examine, interpret, or present the beliefs, functions, or duties of these societies.

 Some Haudenosaunee artists contest the condemnation of the circulation of the False Face masks as many rely on the sale of the masks.